Points to Know

 Trading on Margin

 At Robinhood, the cost of margin inside a brokerage account is a more comfortable 5% to 3.95%.
-Some option spreads are available, although shorting is not allowed.
+Some option spreads are available.
+Short selling is also available to eligible customers in a margin account, although it is still being rolled out.

 Winner: Robinhood